iuanx/CS-150B-PracticalProj-NBA/README.md

 ### What is all this code?:
 Lets walk through all the functions that you will have to implement to complete this project:
 ```
+0. Identify column indexes
+   - Open the NBA 2024/2025 data and uncomment the provided variable names as you find their index value.

 1. csv_reader(file)
    - Reads NBA player data from a CSV file